crossfire151/Fable-III-Patcher/README.md

 I hope this helps you guys out, I know it's helped me!

 This Patcher includes all the required resources so there is no need to download them seperately.

+Note:

+You'll need the recources zip file found in releases if you plan on using this source code.